-The uncovered floating double-boat dock with two boat lifts, utility conduits, debris deflector, and the adjustable ramp are adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
-The pilings and bank protection are fixed and therefore more vulnerable to sea level rise and more frequent flood events.
+The boat dock, boat lift, utility conduits, and gangway will be adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
+The pilings and existing bank protection are fixed and therefore more vulnerable to sea level rise and more frequent flood events.
 These structures may need additional fortification or repair and maintenance to ensure they do not become dislodged or degraded, as they could pose risks to public safety and navigation.